OGGM/oggm/docs/pitfalls.rst

 .. admonition:: **New in version 1.4!**

     Since v1.4, OGGM can now calibrate :math:`A` based on the consensus from [Farinotti_etal_2019]_ on any number of glaciers.
 We recommend to use a large number of glaciers: OGGM's default glacier directories are calibrated at the RGI region level.
-This value is the also used by the forward dynamical model for consistency, according to the parameter `use_inversion_params_for_run <https://github.com/OGGM/oggm/blob/e60becbc112a4c7cb734c0de1604bb7bd2b9e1f2/oggm/params.cfg#L326>`_.
+This value is then also used by the forward dynamical model for consistency, according to the parameter
+    `use_inversion_params_for_run <https://github.com/OGGM/oggm/blob/e60becbc112a4c7cb734c0de1604bb7bd2b9e1f2/oggm/params.cfg#L326>`_.

+    The pre-processed directories at level 3 to 5 are already calibrated to the consensus estimate at the RGI region level, i.e. unless specified otherwise, OGGM will use the pre-calibrated :math:`A` value for these glaciers.

 There is a way to calibrate :math:`A` for the ice thickness inversion procedure based on observations of ice thickness (see